Fraise/go-there/README.md

 ### [Logs]

-The logs should be enabled on an endpoint basis as described in the *[Endpoints]* section.
+Base logging is enabled for the base operations (initialization...) but request logging should be enabled on an endpoint basis as described in the *[Endpoints]* section.
 The available options common to every endpoint are :

 `File` The file where the logs will be appended.
 The `$stdout` and `$stderr` string will respectively output the logs in the OS' stdout or stderr.
 If left empty, it will output to stdout